Washington County Maryland assistance programs

 Yet another resource for low and moderate income households.
 It provides free energy saving improvements and upgrades for an eligible household.
 The participating household must be certified eligible by the program criteria, and they be also already be receiving Energy Assistance.
 The WAP program will conduct an energy audit of the applicants home to determine the areas of the house best suited for improvements and energy saving enhancements.
 The improvements to the home will air seal the dwelling thereby reducing heating and cooling costs and expenses for the family.

 For those with an unexpected emergency, assistance is available.
 You will need to make an appointment to meet with a Community Resource Specialist to apply or learn more.
-After the meeting, the counselor can provide applications for grants, referrals to agencies, emergency food, financial assistance, and even information on government programs, including how to get legal advice from the foreclosure pro bono program.
+After the meeting, the counselor can provide applications for grants, referrals to agencies, emergency food, financial assistance, and even information on government programs.
+There may also be some loans available for certain bills or rental expenses.
+Or learn about other services, including how to get legal advice from the foreclosure pro bono program.

 Housing Rehabilitation Loan Program